Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 Boot and Configuration
 **********************

-The purpose of this chapter is to show how to integrate and load boot loaders, bare-metal applications (For APU/RPU), and the Linux Operating System for a Versal |reg| ACAP.
+The purpose of this chapter is to show how to integrate and load boot loaders, bare-metal applications (For APU/RPU), and the Linux Operating System for AMD Versal |trade| devices.
 This chapter discusses the following topics:

 - System software: PLM, Trusted firmware-A (TF-A), U-Boot
 - Steps to generate boot image for standalone application.
 - Boot sequences for SD boot, and QSPI and OSPI boot modes.

-You can achieve these configurations using the Vitis |trade| software platform and the PetaLinux tool flow.
+You can achieve these configurations using the AMD Vitis |trade| software platform and the PetaLinux tool flow.
 While :doc:`../docs/2-cips-noc-ip-config` focused only on creating software blocks for each processing unit in the PS, this chapter explains how these blocks can be loaded as a part of a larger system.

 ===============
 System Software